neu5-przenz-games/the-game/README.md

 To work locally on test map (smaller map) run
 `yarn dev:test`

-To work locally on development version of a game run `yarn dev`
+To work locally on production size of a map run
+`yarn dev`

 To start the server run